pudly/schmopera-hugo/content/articles/6-tv-shows-that-should-be-operas.md

 +++
 date = "2014-08-11T12:03:00-04:00"
 lastmod = "2015-04-16T23:01:00-04:00"
-publishDate = "2014-08-11T12:03:00-04:00"
-slug = "6-tv-shows-that-should-be-operas"
-title = "6 TV shows that should be operas"
+preamble = "If you're an opera dork like me, you often see operatic potential wherever you go.
+Today's it's in TV.
+The [_Breaking Bad_ ](http://www.esquire.com/blogs/culture/breaking-bad-opera-interview)opera has already had its premiere, and it even includes the \"Bitch Aria\", sung by none other than Jesse Pinkman.
+Have a [listen here](https://www.youtube.com/watch?v=JQ2C77flKNk).
+And really, to make a great opera, one would just need all the same dramatic elements that one needs for great books, and for great TV.
+Here we go, spoilers and all:" publishDate = "2014-08-11T12:03:00-04:00" short_description = "If you're an opera dork like me, you often see operatic potential wherever you go.
+Today's it's in TV.
+The Breaking Bad opera has already had its premiere, and it even includes the \"Bitch Aria\", sung by none other than Jesse Pinkman.
+Have a listen here.
+And really, to make a great opera, one would just need all the same dramatic elements that one needs for great books, and for great TV.
+Here we go, spoilers and all:" slug = "6-tv-shows-that-should-be-operas" title = "6 TV shows that should be operas"
 +++